Manicuring Course Information

 The following tests and grading procedures are used to assess students learning and mastery of course content in the 600-hour course:

 1. Students must receive a grade of 80% or higher on each assigned theory exam.
+The theory exams will evaluate the student's academic performance for each subject of the distance education curriculum.

 2. Students must receive a grade of 80% or higher on their final exam.
+The final exams will evaluate the student's academic performance for each subject of the distance education curriculum.

 3. Clinic Practical Skill Assessments: Students progress in practical skill assessments and theory hours will be digitally monitored on a weekly basis by the Future Professional Advisor using the Course Key app.
 All assigned practical skill assessments must be completed in order to complete the program.